MavisAJ/CUSTOMER-CHURNING/README.md

 Prediction

-Model was prediction accuracy was 80.3%
+Model prediction accuracy was 80.3%